 Let’s take a look at each category in detail.

 Green tea is the least oxidized tea category.
 The top leaf and bud are plucked and briefly withered, so they become softer and easier to work with.
 To prevent oxidation, Chinese green teas are roasted in a pan, whereas Japanese green teas are steamed.
-Compare Gunpowder Green from China and Toasted Rice from Japan!
-The flavor profile of green teas ranges from vegetal and nutty to grassy and savory.
+Compare Gunpowder Green (roasted and full-bodied) from China and Matcha Toasted Rice (nutty and savory) from Japan for two very different flavor profiles.
 Medium Caffeine.

 Oolong comes from the Chinese word “wulong” which means “black dragon”.
 After withering, a bud and up to three leaves are rolled, bruised and oxidized repeatedly, then heated to stop oxidation and dried.
 Flavor profiles range from fresh and floral to roasty and full-bodied.
 Try Iron Goddess of Mercy (Ti Kuan Yin), one of China’s most famous teas.
 Low caffeine.